 3. Proper nutrition is the key to help your body heal

 While overcoming and injury it’s more important than ever to properly nourish your body.
 That means staying away from processed foods, fast food, packaged food, anything containing sugar and artificial sweeteners, including regular and diet soda or pop.
+Whether your needs are reparative or preventative in nature, IV therapy is the only process that ensures 100% of its nutrients are absorbed.
+Visit with one of our certified nurses or medical consultants to discover your perfect drip!

 All these foods will cause unnecessary inflammation in the body, which will prevent healing from taking place.
 Instead, focus on eating fresh, preferably organic vegetables, fruits and whole sprouted grains.
 Don’t forget to include plenty of healthy fats such as flax oil, hemp oil, extra virgin olive oil, avocado and soaked nuts and seeds.
 Stay hydrated with clean, fresh water or try our Recovery Drink.